perceptimagery/sprie-widget-docs/content/docs/Shopify/index.md

 ### Show on Collections Page
 To show Try On Button multiple times with each product card, we can use `CheckSKUBatch` method of Sprie to check mulitple SKUs at once, thus removing redundant API calls to Sprie.
-The end goal of this section looks like the image below :
+The end result of this section looks like the image below :

 ![](collections-page.png)

 How do we do it?
 This required editing two files,

-1. `snippets > card-product.liquid` to add the actual buttons :
+1. In `snippets > card-product.liquid`, add the following code arounf Line Number 147 inside `.card__information` class div. :
 ```HTML
  <button
     id="tryon-button"